-The differences between the 350 m and 150 m results (not shown) are small.
-This is likely due to the lateral boundary forcing and the limited domain sizes; the 150 m grid is strongly forced by the 350 m results.
+The differences between the 350- and 150-m results (not shown) are small.
+This is likely due to the lateral boundary forcing and the limited domain sizes; the 150-m grid is strongly forced by the 350-m results.
 The increased resolution up to 350 m is, however, clearly necessary for an accurate representation of this complex flow.
-The general results (e.g. wind transitions) are influenced strongly by the solution on the 1 km grid, so it is important to have good soil moisture values on this grid (see Section 5a).
-Finer resolution allows a larger range of flow structures to be resolved, thereby better representing near-surface features (e.g. stratification), and relying less on the SFS turbulence models.
+The general results (e.g., wind transitions) are influenced strongly by the solution on the 1-km grid; thus, it is important to have good soil moisture values on this grid (see section 5a).
+Finer resolution allows a larger range of flow structures to be resolved, thereby better representing near-surface features (e.g., stratification) and relying less on the SFS turbulence models.
 At the same time, the unsatisfactory REF results (using interpolated low-resolution surface data) show that high-resolution surface data are necessary in addition to fine grid resolution.